 It made out of forged steel and has an easily adjustable coarseness setting so is good for grinding to produce all types of coffee.
 It’s grinding edges are also made from hardened steel so it’s a hardy mill as well as being guaranteed for 25 years!
 Yes, 25 years.
 With this in mind you’re never going to need another grinder.
 Well, not for a long, long time.

 12. This is also brought to you by Hario.
 What can I say?
-They make great hand grinders.
+They make great hand grinders and in my view this is a deinfinite candidate for the best coffee grinder of 2017.
 It’s the Slim Grinder Mini Coffee Mill.
 Even more compact that the Skerton (Link) with the handle being easily removed you could store it or carry it practically anywhere!

 This one is easily adjustable by a simple turn of the know and while personally I prefer the Skerton I still think this on is a great grinder and well worth the money at around £19.00